Remembering

 1912 owners restyled as Tree SS Co Ltd, Cardiff

-21 August 1915 at Scapa Flow alongside HMS Princess refuelling her with coal
+21 August 1915 at Scapa Flow alongside HMS PRINCESS refuelling her with coal

 13 January 1916 signalled for assistance at height of a NW’ly gale.
 The Thurso lifeboat Sarah Austin was launched, rendered assistance and berthed the vessel at Scrabster